Casarecce Pasta alla Peperonata (sweet pepper sauce); Southern Italian Recipe.

 Casarecce is a traditional short pasta originally from Sicily but popular throughout Southern Italy.
 They're short pasta noodles with curled edges and a groove down the middle.
 They look a bit like little rolled up scrolls.

-You can read more about casarecce if you click here.
-I used this pasta because it’s typical Southern Italian and goes really well with the sweet pepper sauce.
+You can read more about this pasta on my casarecce post.
+I used this particular pasta because it’s typical Southern Italian and goes really well with the sweet pepper sauce.
 In fact, I think this is one of the best casarecce pasta recipes I know!
 However, you can use any type of pasta.
 I would recommend short pasta like penne, cavatelli, orecchiette or rigatoni.

 Making pasta alla peperonata.